arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### Next Steps

-Now that you are familiar with Modbus RS485 on the Opta, have a look at our [Getting started with Opta tutorial]() to get a better overview of other features on the device.
+Now that you are familiar with the Modbus RTU communication protocol on the Opta, have a look at our [Getting started with Opta tutorial]() to get a better overview of other features on the device.

 If you wish to incorporate connectivity in your Opta solutions, have a look at the [Connectivity on Opta tutorial]().